 Noguchi was married to Yoshiko Yamaguchi, a popular movie star in Japan.
 He also did work at the Kitaōji Rosanjin Studio3 for quite a while.
-It was this great location, the focus on vitality and inspiration that made it easy for him to create outstanding ceramic pieces that impress people even today.
+This great location, and the focus on vitality and inspiration, made it easy for him to create outstanding ceramic pieces that impress people even today.

 Blending Western and Eastern cultures

 As one would imagine, what he created from bringing together these different aspects was epic creativity.
 Once he had settled in his trade, he would maintain studios in New York and Japan, perhaps to declare allegiance to his roots.
 The works of Isamu Noguchi are evidently aimed at enhancing harmony in human coexistence.
 The blend of Western and Eastern cultures, modern and traditional life, organic and geometric alignment of nature are some of the efforts Isamu Noguchi made to create tranquility in his work.